jondarrer/vscode-rego-test-runner/README.md

 ### Installation

-Install with:

-[ ] To install the extension, visit the Visual Studio Code Marketplace or search for "Rego Test Runner" in the 'Extensions' panel.
+* [ ] To install the extension, visit the Visual Studio Code Marketplace or search for "Rego Test Runner" in the 'Extensions' panel.

 ## Configuration